microsoft/azure-pipelines-tasks/_generated/PublishSymbolsV2_Node20/README.md

 ## Contact Information

-Please report a problem at [Github Repo Issues](https://github.com/microsoft/azure-pipelines-tasks/issues) if you are facing problems in making this task work.
+Please report any issues at [Github Repo Issues.](https://github.com/microsoft/azure-pipelines-tasks/issues).
 You can also share feedback about the task like, what more functionality should be added to the task, what other tasks you would like to have, at the same place.

 ## Prerequisite for the task